 Why use outlining if you’re a freewriter?
 After you’ve come up with your freewritten mass of ideas, you can then outline systematically until you have a finished product.
 Why switch to freewriting if you’re an outliner?
 Tried and true methods may have always brought you good grades, but for those who seek great careers, A’s and B’s are not enough.
 Good grades might just show that you know the rules of the game as it exists presently.
 Is this suitable for your level of potential, or should you strive to be a deep learner and a game-changer?

-The Thesis Statement: Why should you have a Thesis Statement in every piece of your nonfiction writing?
+The Thesis Statement: Why should you have a Thesis Statement in every piece of your writing (except for fiction)?

 –It’s a road map for your paper; it tells the reader what to expect.